 The Historical Collections and Information Review and Release Divisions of the Central Intelligence Agency’s Office of Information Management Services has reviewed, redacted, and released more than 1,000 documents highlighting CIA’s analysis of the Warsaw Pact forces and its importance of clandestine reporting.
 The accompanying DVD contains more than 500 previously released declassified documents, videos about the U-2 reconnaissance aircraft and CORONA satellite programs, and much more.

-Keywords: Foreign Intelligence, USSR, Russia, North Atlantic Treaty Organization (NATO), primary source documents and videos, humanities academic discipline research, Cold War
+Keywords: Foreign Intelligence, USSR, Russia, North Atlantic Treaty Organization (NATO), primary source documents and videos, humanities academic discipline research, Cold War, NATO, U.S. espionage, espionage, U.S. intelligence, national and foreign intelligence, foreign intelligence

 - GPO Stock Number: